polubis/Design-Architectural-patterns/README.md

 <List items={items} />
 ```

-> OK - if we need new list type - we just passing Component / Function as a children - no changes required in implementation
+> OK - if we need new list type - we just passing Component / Function as a children - no changes required in implementation.
 ```ts
 export interface ListItem {
   label: string;